You are now in the main content area

 By law, the Occupational Health and Safety Act (OHSA) (external link) requires every employer with more than 20 workers to establish and maintain a Joint Health and Safety Committee (JHSC) in the workplace, which is defined as "any land, premises, location or thing at, upon, in or near which a worker works."
 The OHSA also prescribes the composition of these committees, the methods by which members are selected and their rights and duties.

-Toronto Metropolitan University’s JHSC is the primary vehicle by which workers participate in decisions affecting their health and safety.
+Toronto Metropolitan University’s JHSC is the primary vehicle by which workers participate in meaningful ways to impact their health and safety.

 The role of the JHSC